srikanth-narayanan/Traffic-Sign-Classifier/README.md

 ![Gray Scale][Grayscale]

-2. HSV and YUV - Other colour space attempted to improve the features to standout for the model to be more roust in training.
+2. HSV and YUV - Other colour space attempted to improve the features to standout for the model to be more robust in training.

 ![HSV Colour Space][HSV]